Low Energy Neurofeedback System

 What makes LENS different from other forms of neurofeedback?

-Each client’s EEG signals are unique to them and constantly changing.
-The LENS measures these ever changing signals of the client, and matches the treatment to the client’s own physiological (neurological) fingerprint.
+Each client’s brainwave signals are unique to them and constantly changing.
+LENS measures these ever changing signals of the client, and matches the treatment to the client’s own physiological (neurological) fingerprint.

 Traditional neurofeedback requires conscious attention to stimuli for sessions that are 45-60 minutes long.
 Results are typically attained over 40 or more sessions.
 LENS does not require any focused attention, and the person does not need to do anything specific during the session.
 The sessions themselves last between a few seconds and a few minutes, and results are typically seen in 10-20 sessions.